 They will teach some of those beginner level classes.
 So that's really where my teaching ballroom started was, um, in the college atmosphere, and I did that for I think, three or four years.
 And then it just, it continued from there.
 I think I started really teaching privates for the first time when I had finally graduated from college and started teaching.
 That's about when I started adding on privates, mostly because back kind of back in my day, you weren't allowed to teach privates until you were professional.

-SAMANTHA: Yeah.
-Yeah.
-That's, that's another, just another episode with a big disclaimer that that's just, okay.
-These are our candid opinions on, uh, how that whole system works.
-Um, so you grew up in Utah, started dancing in Utah, taught in Utah, and then five years ago you moved to Kansas.
+Samantha: Yeah.
+That's another episode with a big disclaimer that that's just our candid opinions on, uh, how that whole system works.
+So you grew up in Utah, started dancing in Utah, taught in Utah, and then five years ago you moved to Kansas.

 It doesn't feel like it's been that long, but it has that.
 So, yeah.
 A little over six years ago.

-KRISTA: No, it was, it was for his job.
+Krista: No, it was, it was for his job.
 And I'll never forget when people were like, wait a second, you want to go to Kansas?
 Do you know anything about the dance scene?
-And I was like, no. Okay, but I. I. I was like, it's okay.
-I'll figure it out when I get there.
+And I was like, no. But I was like, it's okay, I'll figure it out when I get there.
 So, which I did.
 It was a fantastic experience.
 I miss.
 Dearly miss all my students.
 Um, I actually, before this whole coronavirus thing hit, I was still going back once a month to teach.